-The proposed change to Rule 11.13(b)(1) further promotes just and equitable principles of trade and perfects a free and open market system by identifying which orders containing routing instructions are eligible to route and post to an away market center during an SSCB.
+The proposed change to Rule 11.11(a) further promotes just and equitable principles of trade and perfects a free and open market system by identifying which orders containing routing instructions are eligible to route and post to an away market center during an SSCB.
 As all Trading Centers are required to comply with Rule 201(b)(1)(ii) of Regulation SHO, a User can expect that an order routed from the Exchange to an away market center will be treated similarly on the away market center as it would on the Exchange during an SSCB.
 There is no change to the meaning or operation of this rule, but rather an amendment to make clear that an order that is eligible to post to an away market may be routed during an SSCB.
-In addition, correcting an inadvertent reference to the Exchange's affiliate promotes just and equitable principles of trade by correctly identifying the Exchange within the rule text without changing the meaning or operation of the rule.

-B. Self-Regulatory Organization's Statement on Burden on Competition proposed for competitive reasons.
-Rather, the proposed amendment to Rule 11.9(e)(3) provides that modifications from sell long to sell short exempt (or vice versa) or from sell short exempt to sell short (or vice versa) may be accomplished through the use of a Replace Message.
-This proposed amendment will not change existing System behavior and Users will have more certainty about how orders may be modified, which is related to the proposed changes to Rule 11.12(a)(4).
-Order modifications from sell long to sell short (or vice versa) use the same Replace Message functionality as a modification from either sell long to sell short exempt (or vice versa) or from sell short exempt to sell short (or vice versa), and amending Rule 11.9(e)(3) to describe this behavior for Users is directly related to the Exchange's proposed changes to Rule 11.12(a)(4) and does not impose a burden on intermarket competition that is not necessary or appropriate in furtherance of the Act.
+B. Self-Regulatory Organization's Statement on Burden on Competition

+The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act as the proposed rule changes are not being proposed for competitive reasons.
+Rather, the proposed amendment to Rule 11.10(e)(3) provides that modifications from sell long to sell short exempt (or vice versa) or from sell short exempt to sell short (or vice versa) may be accomplished through the use of a Replace Message.
+This proposed amendment will not change existing System behavior and Users will have more certainty about how orders may be modified, which is related to the proposed changes to Rule 11.9(a)(4).
+Order modifications from sell long to sell short (or vice versa) use the same Replace Message functionality as a modification from either sell long to sell short exempt (or vice versa) or from sell short exempt to sell short (or vice versa), and amending Rule 11.10(e)(3) to describe this behavior for Users is directly related to the Exchange's proposed changes to Rule 11.9(a)(4) and does not impose a burden on intermarket competition that is not necessary or appropriate in furtherance of the Act.